 State Supplier and Diversity Office (SDO)

 Each year state agencies purchase millions of dollars worth of products and services from businesses certified as minority or women-owned.
 To participate in these opportunities, each business must be certified through the State’s Supplier and Diversity Office (SDO).
 Certification is given to businesses that are at least 51% minority or women-owned.
 If your business is located in Cambridge, you can learn more about this certification process at a free information session given by SDO and sponsored by the Economic Development Division.

 The information session will present the requirements for state certification of minority (MBE) and women business enterprises (WBE) and discuss the guidelines for the US Department of Transportation’s (US DOT) disadvantaged business enterprise (DBE) program.

 The Commonwealth's Supplier Diversity Program (SDP) includes the following designations: Minority (MBE), Women (WBE), Service-Disabled Veteran (SDVOBE), Veteran (VBE), Lesbian, Gay Bisexual, Transgender (LGBTQ), Disability-Owned Business Enterprise (DOBE), and Portuguese-Owned Businesses (PBE).
 To learn more about these certifications, click here.

 The state also has a Small Business Purchasing Program (SBPP).
 Learn about the goals and benefits of the SBPP and how to apply to be a program participant here.

 Small Business Administration (SBA)

 You may take for granted that your company is a "small business."
-The distinction is important if you wish to register for government contractor as a small business.
-To learn about how to certify your business as small business and other federal contract opportunities, click here.
+The distinction is important if you wish to register for government contracts as a small business.
+To learn about how to certify your business as a small business and other federal contract opportunities, click here.

 For More Information

-If you would like to have your business listed in the directory, please contact Rona Abrahams, firstname.lastname@example.org, at 617/349-4637.
+If you would like to have your business listed in the Diversity Directory, please contact Rona Abrahams, firstname.lastname@example.org, at 617/349-4637.